evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 Android Studio will ask to sync the project.
 Click the "Sync Now" button.

 My complete module gradle file looks like this.
-Your gradle will may have different library versions.
+Your gradle may have different library versions.

 <div class='isFullScreenWide isTextCentered'>
     <img src='/image/blog/2015-04-04-testing-activity-in-android-studio-tutorial-part-2/0050_add_test_dependencies_to_gradle.png' alt='Adding test dependencies to gradle file' class='isMax800PxWide hasBorderShade90'>